isomerpages/moe-meetoh/_about-us/Principal's Message.md

 thinking about the new games and toys that they could play with.
 To their dismay, there were none.
 The wealthy man was very grateful that his children were safe and well.</p>
 <p>You must be wondering the purpose of sharing this story.
-It is about the
+It was about
-love of a parent for his children and his quick minded response had helped to save his children.
+the love of a parent for his children and his quick minded response had helped to save his children.
 Likewise, Mee Toh School was founded by Venerable Sek Kong Hiap in 1954 with the hope to educate the young children in the neighbourhood who could otherwise be roaming in the streets without a proper education.
 His love for all children was unconditional, and his dream and